Professor Peter C. Moskos

 In addition to his primary duties at John Jay College, Moskos is a faculty member in CUNY's Doctoral Programs in Sociology and Criminal Justice, teaches introductory police classes at LaGuardia Community College in Queens, and is a Senior Fellow of the Yale Urban Ethnography Project.

-Moskos's three books -- Cop in the Hood, In Defense of Flogging, and Greek Americans (3rd edition) -- have won high praise and earned him recognition as one of Atlantic Magazine's "Brave Thinkers" of 2011.
-He has also published in the Washington Post, Washington Monthly, New York Times, Macleans, Pacific Standard, Slate, The Chronicle of Higher Education, and his blog, Copinthehood.com.
+Moskos's three books -- Cop in the Hood, In Defense of Flogging, and Greek Americans -- have won high praise and earned him recognition as one of Atlantic Magazine's "Brave Thinkers" of 2011.
+He has also published in the Washington Post, Washington Monthly, the New York Times, Macleans, Pacific Standard, Slate, The Chronicle of Higher Education, and his blog, Copinthehood.com.
+Peter Moskos can be emailed at: email@example.com.